Swapnanil-Gupta/microtube/README.md

 The UI and API is built using NextJS 13 and the video processing services are written in NodeJS and uses ffmpeg internally to scale videos to 360p/480p, generate thumbnails and read video metadata.

-I have used AWS S3 to store raw/processed videos and generated thumbnails and AWS SQS as a message queue for asynchronous communication between API and video processing services.
+I have used AWS S3 to store raw/processed videos and generated thumbnails and AWS SQS as a message queue for asynchronous communication between API and video processing services and a mySQL database to store video urls and metadata.
 ## What it does
 MicroTube offers the following features:
 - Upload a new video